LilithHafner/Chairmarks.jl/dev/.documenter/tutorial.md

 ```

 Setting the `seconds` parameter too low can cause benchmarks to be noisy.
-It&#39;s good practice to run a benchmark at least a couple of times no matter what the configuration is to make sure it&#39;s reasonably stable.
+It's good practice to run a benchmark at least a couple of times no matter what the configuration is to make sure it's reasonably stable.

 ## Advanced usage {#Advanced-usage}